ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For example, an Appraisal Policy for Evidence may specify that if all of a collection of subcomponents satisfy a particular quality metric, the top-level component also satisfies the quality metric.
 The Verifier might generate an Endorsement ECT for the top-level component that asserts a quality metric.
 Details about the policy applied may also augment the ACS.
-An internal representation of policy details, based on the policy ECT as described in {{sec-ir-policy}}, contains the environments affected by the policy with policy identifiers as Claims.
+An internal representation of policy details, based on the policy ECT as described in ({{sec-ir-policy}}), contains the environments affected by the policy with policy identifiers as Claims.

 Phase 7: Attestation Results Production and Transformation